chunyang802/dsp/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

->> REPLACE THIS TEXT WITH YOUR RESPONSE

-Assuming boys and grils have equal probability at birth.
+>> Assuming boys and grils have equal probability at birth.
 The probability of fraternal twin = P(F) = 1/125
 The probability of identical twen = P(I) = 1/300
 The probability to have twin brother given that it is fraternal is P(TB|F) = 1/2 * 1/2 =1/4